OmarAlterkait/nuSQUIDSDecay/README.md

 //-------------------------------Compilation----------------------------------//

-Simply running "make" should compile both the coupling and partial rate examples.
+Simply running "make" should compile both the coupling, partial rate, and uBFlux examples.
 These examples are explained in their respective source files, and should, together with the class documentation, provide a workable understanding of how to use the nuSQUIDSDecay class.
 To compile the documentation, run "doxygen Doxyfile".